Tao Asian Bistro: Tao Beach

 Tao Beach is a dayclub located on the roof of the Venetian hotel, directly above and connected to Tao's restaurant and nightclub.
 Tao Beach is widely considered to be one of the two first true "dayclubs" in the context of its modern form of the venue category alongside Bare Pool Lounge at The Mirage, and was the first in Las Vegas to operate daily throughout its season.
 The original version of Tao Beach lasted from 2007 to 2020, when it was moved to a new part of the Venetian and renovated into a much larger venue, reopening in 2022.
 This first version of Tao Beach became known for being the location of where LMFAO filmed the music video for their 2009 single "Shots".

 Tao Beach's renovation cost US$50 million, and the new venue, at 44,000 square feet and a capacity of 3,000 people, became one of the largest dayclubs in Las Vegas.
 The new Tao Beach, themed around the island of Bali, holds five bars and 29 cabanas.
 In November 2024 during Tao Beach's offseason, the roller skating company Flipper's World temporarily opened a rink to operate during the winter months open from noon to 8pm.
-The venue is often noted by magazines, just like the rest of the Tao brand, to be a celebrity magnet, with Maxim calling it a festival-like experience and Dancing Astronaut deeming it a much more intimate experience, especially those not buying a VIP table and in comparison to the nearby Encore Las Vegas' much larger beach club.
+The venue is often noted by magazines, just like the rest of the Tao brand, to be a celebrity magnet, with Maxim calling it a festival-like experience and Dancing Astronaut deeming it a much more intimate experience, especially those not buying a VIP table and in comparison to the much larger Encore Beach Club.

 Ownership

-Tao's founders, Marc Packer and Rich Wolf, brought onboard Jason Strauss and Noah Tepperberg, the two founders of Strategic Group and owners of Marquee Nightclub who had been partnering with Tao frequently, to open Tao Las Vegas as a joint venture between all of them.
+Tao's founders, Marc Packer and Rich Wolf, brought onboard Jason Strauss and Noah Tepperberg, the two founders of Strategic Group and owners of the nightclub Marquee New York who had been partnering with Tao frequently, to open Tao Las Vegas as a joint venture between all of them.
 In 2009, the four would officially restructure their venture into Tao Group Hospitality, and by 2017, Madison Square Garden Entertainment would acquire a 62.5% stake in the company for $181 million.
 MSGE would later sell off this stake to PokerStars founder Mark Scheinberg via his hospitality investment fund Mohari Hospitality in 2023 for US$550 million in order to fund MSGE's construction of the Sphere in Las Vegas.